nutritsio/buefy-table/README.md

-# Table with Sort and Filter.
+# Table with Sort, Filter and Pagination.
 Vuex.
 Buefy.

 ## Project setup
 ```